Andrea Tafi (cyclist): Career

-In 1996 Tafi won the "race of the falling leaves" Giro di Lombardia, using his strength to overcome the climbs of the race.
+In 1996, Tafi won the "race of the falling leaves" Giro di Lombardia, using his strength to overcome the climbs of the race.
 He said that his dream was to emulate his cycling hero fellow Italian Francesco Moser, which is to win Paris–Roubaix wearing the Tricolore jersey as the Italian National Champion.
 He accomplished this in his win in 1999.
 He won Paris–Tours in a long breakaway effort in 2000, foiling the sprinters' teams.
 After a few lacklustre years, he again shone in the 2002 edition of the hilly, cobbled classic Tour of Flanders.
-Having established himself in a front breakaway with the likes of Johan Museeuw, Peter van Petegem and teammate Daniele Nardello, he made attacks after attacks, finally taking advantage of a moment's hesitation between the two home favorites Museeuw and van Petegem to solo to the finish for the win.
+Having established himself in a front breakaway with the likes of Johan Museeuw, Peter van Petegem and teammate Daniele Nardello, he made attack after attack, finally taking advantage of a moment's hesitation between the two home favourites Museeuw and van Petegem to solo to the finish for the win.